adamgilroy22/happy-dog-cafe/README.md

 ## __UX & Design__

+## __User Stories__
+- As a user, I want to be able to view the café opening times, location, and contact details

+- As a user, I want to be able to see testimonials from café customers

+- As a user, I want to be able to see how to follow the café on social media

+- As a user, I want to be able to view the café menu

+- As a user, I want to be able to see a section about the café owners

+- As a user I want to be able to sign up for the café's walk club

 ### __Wireframes__
 Before writing any HTML or CSS, I used Balsamiq to create wireframes for each of the 4 pages on the site.